malramsay64/phd-thesis/04_Machine_Learning/conclusion.md

 # Conclusion

-Machine learning is a valuable tool for the understanding of crystal structures in molecular dynamics simulations.
+Machine learning is a valuable tool that can be used for the understanding of crystal structures in molecular dynamics simulations.
-This is shown using clustering in @sec:clustering to find local structures which are highly stable, that is highly occupied.
+In this chapter we have demonstrated two of the ways in which it can be used.
+The first being clustering,
+where in @sec:clustering we showed a method for identifying the range of structures present in a series of configurations.
+The only prior knowledge used
+was an appropriate method of describing the local configuration which we developed using visualisation tools in @sec:visualisation.
+Clustering was able to identify the range of structures we generated to test the algorithm which we manually labelled.
-The identification of these structures within additional configurations can then be done using supervised learning, shown in @sec:supervised_learning.
+The manually labelling of the structures allows these structures to be used to train a supervised learning algorithm.
+Supervised learning is the second use of machine learning in this chapter, in @sec:supervised_learning for tracking the presence of these structures within a simulation, used for understanding the transition between each state.
-However most important to machine learning is the understanding of the data being used, whether that is finding a description of the local structure which best describes the differences between the states of interest.
+However most important to machine learning is the understanding of the data, whether that is finding a description of the local structure which best describes the differences between the states of interest or how find ways to simplify the high dimensional data.
-This allows for simpler models which are both faster to compute but also more understandable and describable.
+Understanding the data allows for simpler models that are both faster to compute, a very important factor when considering millions of local configurations, and also more understandable and describable.

 An extension of this work is the validation of this method on a wide variety of molecular shapes.